A criterion for density of the isoperiodic leaves in rank 1 affine invariant suborbifolds: Framework

-Recall that the area of a surface $(X,\omega) \in \moduli$ is defined as the integral of $\frac{i}{2} \cdot \omega \wedge \overline{\omega}$ over $X$.
-It is well known that the area of $(X,\omega)$ only depends upon the integral of $\omega$ over the absolute cycles, and thus the area function is constant along the leaves of the $\M$-isoperiodic foliation.
+Recall that the area of a surface $q \in \moduli$ is defined as the integral of $\frac{i}{2} \cdot \omega_q \wedge \overline{\omega_q}$ over $q$.
+It is well known that the area of $q$ only depends upon the integral of $\omega$ over the absolute cycles, and thus the area function is constant along the leaves of the $\M$-isoperiodic foliation.
 This leads to the following definition.

-\begin{dfn} Let $\M$ be a non absolute affine invariant orbifold, and let $(X,\omega)$ be a surface in $\M$.
-The leaf $\FM_X$ is said to be projectively dense if it dense in the set of surfaces in $\M$ that have the same area as $(X,\omega)$. \end{dfn}
+\begin{dfn} Let $\M$ be a nonabsolute affine invariant orbifold and let $q$ be a surface in $\M$.
+The leaf $\FM_q$ is said to be projectively dense if it is dense in the set of surfaces in $\M$ that have the same area as $q$. \end{dfn}